SJSU-CADRE-CLASSES/SJSU_X3D_17/Reading_Four/AndrewBlantonReadingFour.md

 Fourth Reading Assignment
 -------------------------

 Hi all!
-For Thursday please read the article located [here](https://hyperallergic.com/369060/transhumanism-and-the-promise-of-the-bodiless-mind-in-the-original-ghost-in-the-shell/) and push your response to the git repo.
+For Tuesday 4/25 please read the article located [here](https://hyperallergic.com/369060/transhumanism-and-the-promise-of-the-bodiless-mind-in-the-original-ghost-in-the-shell/) and push your response to the git repo.
 Please write a paragraph to a page (200-600 words) discussing what you think of this talk as well as some of your thoughts about the ideas in the reading.

 It's always a good idea to cite sources in Chicago format([1](http://www.chicagomanualofstyle.org/tools_citationguide.html)) and try to cite specific artist or projects that you are interested in.
 I also encourage you to incorporate images and gif's to further bolster your arguments.